PhiTux/schoco/README.md

 ## 5) Backend ('Cookies' for compilation/execution)

-Considering nproc, the separate schoco-user might get interesting!?
+Considering nproc, the separate schoco-user is interesting, otherwise this step is not necessary in development:

-Otherwise not necessary (neither during developing nor production):
 - Prepare System by creating a new user:group 'schoco:schoco' with ids '1234:1234', which is used to run the containers! `sudo groupadd --gid 1234 schoco` and  `sudo useradd --uid 1234 --gid 1234 -m -d /home/schoco schoco`